facile-it/facile-it.github.io/content/blog/eng/operators-overview.md

 # Operator Properties

-# Associativity
+## Associativity
 The associativity of an operator is a property that determines how operators of the same precedence are grouped in absence of parentheeses.
 The choice of which operations to apply to the operand, is determinated by the associativity of the operators.
 An operator could have an operator can have the left or right associativity property.
 An operator is left associative if its application in an expression can be grouped tighter from left to right without affection the expression's meaning, while it is said to be right associative if its application in an expression can be grouped together from right to left it is right-associative.
 An operator can be full associative if it is both left and right associative, in other words, it doesn't matter where you place the parentheses, the expression's evaluation always results in the same value.
 Also, an operator could be non-associative this means that the operator cannot be chained with other operators, often because the output type is incompatible with the input types.

-# Precedence
+## Precedence
-The Operator precedence (aka operator binding) is a collection of rules that reflect conventions about which procedures perform first in order to evaluate a given expression.
+The operator precedence (aka operator binding) is a collection of rules that reflect conventions about which procedures perform first in order to evaluate a given expression.
 This conventions are very useful to eliminate ambiguity while we perform an expression with a group of operators.

-# Operand coercion
+## Operand coercion
 Some languages also allow to the operands of an operator to be implicitly converted, or coerced, to suitable data types for the operation to occur.
 For example, in Perl coercion rules lead into 12 + "3.14" producing the result of 15.14.
 The text "3.14" is converted to the number 3.14 before addition can takes place.
 Further, 12 is an integer and 3.14 is either a floating or fixed-point number (a number that has a decimal place in it) so the integer is then converted to a floating point or fixed-point number respectively.
 JavaScript follows opposite rules—finding the same expression above, it will convert the integer 12 into a string "12", then concatenate the two operands to form "123.14".